njtalbert/R-intro/README.md

 Please download the R script file (R-intro.R) on this page, as it should help you follow along in the learning session.

+At some point, you'll probably also want to install the devtools package as well as RTools (as an executable, from CRAN).

 Here are a few additional resources to help you learn R.

 -Just Enough R (web book): https://benwhalley.github.io/just-enough-r/